se-edu/se-book/oop/objects/what/text.md

 >
 > <sub>-- [Object-Oriented Programming with Objective-C](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/OOP_ObjC/), Apple </sub>

-**Object Oriented Programming (OOP) views the world as _a network of interacting objects_.**
+**OOP views the world as _a network of interacting objects_.**

 <box>

 {{ icon_example }} A real world scenario viewed as a network of interacting objects:

 You are asked to find out the average age of a group of people Adam, Beth, Charlie, and Daisy.
 You take a piece of paper and pen, go to each person, ask for their age, and note it down.
 After collecting the age of all four, you enter it into a calculator to find the total.
 And then, use the same calculator to divide the total by four, to get the average age.
 This can be viewed as the objects `You`, `Pen`, `Paper`, `Calculator`, `Adam`, `Beth`, `Charlie`, and `Daisy` interacting to accomplish the end result of calculating the average age of the four persons.
-These objects can be considered as connected in a certain network of certain structure.
+These objects can be considered as _connected_ in a certain _network_ of certain structure that dictates how these objects can interact.
+For example, `You` object is connected to the `Pen` object, and hence `You` can use the `Pen` object to write.

 <!-- TODO {visual: real world scenario, objects and network marked} -->
 </box>

 **OOP solutions try to create a similar object network inside the computer’s memory** – a sort of virtual simulation of the corresponding real world scenario – **so that a similar result can be achieved programmatically.**